elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> Programs written in a compiled
-      language are translated directly by the target machine.
-With an interpreted language, the source code is not directly translated by the target machine.
-Instead, a different program, interpreter, reads and executes the code.
-In simple terms: JavaScript is an interpreted language.
+      <strong>Technical Response:</strong> Programs written in a compiled language are directly translated by the target machine.
+With  interpreted languages, the source code is not directly translated by the target machine.
+Instead, another program, the interpreter, reads and executes the code.
+Simply put: JavaScript is an interpreted language.
     </div>
   </div>
 </details>